J1dan/Highway-Decision-Making/README.md

 ## Usage
 1. Clone the repository.

 2. Install required libraries through pip or conda.
-We recommend using conda as in the requirement.txt, there are redundant libraries.
+We recommend using conda (this is tested to work while using pip is not validated) as in the requirement.txt, there are redundant libraries.
 ```terminal
     pip install -r requirements.txt
 ```